silviaCerby/gitbook/docs/how-to_use_cerby/cerby_mobile_app/accounts/video-log-in-to-your-accounts-when-you-cannot-use-autofill-with-the-cerby-mobile-app.md

 ---
-description: This video shows how to log in to your accounts manually when you cannot use the Cerby mobile app to autofill your credentials.
+description: "This video shows how to log in to your accounts manually when you cannot use the Cerby mobile app to autofill your credentials."
 intercom_id: 8325183
 ---